 Keep in mind that serious back injuries can occur if the tube bounces too much from speed or when crossing boat wakes, even if the rider remains in the tube.
 Also be aware that riding in a seated position increases the risk of riders striking their face with their knees - another reason to keep speeds down when tubing behind a boat.

 Keep in mind that tubing is designed to be fun, not frightening.
-See you out on the water!
+Grab one of our towable tubes and see you out on the water!